EsraaAldih/HiGE_backend/README.md

             - view his/her clients profile / progress
             - choose for his/her clients suitable workout and yoga plans

- - HIGE provides also general guidence for whoever visits the website like showing the nearest gyms ,fitness clothing shops (with aid of google maps) and general healthy tips
+ - HIGE provides also general guidance for whoever visits the website like showing the nearest gyms ,fitness clothing shops (with aid of google maps) and general healthy tips .